scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

 # Caching Test: Simulated Users

-We will use an m3-medium instance with the usual workload deployed using passenger as an nginx module.
+We will use an m3-medium instance with the usual workload deployed using passenger as an NGINX module.

 Using Tsung (erlang-based test framework) we will simulate multiple users visiting the Demo App web service.
 Each user will: